rsx-electrical/basicsKiCAD/Onboarding.md

 <p><i>Figure 2: The KiCad homepage</i></p>
 </div>

-- You should see something that looks figure 2
+- You should see something that looks like figure 2

 ------------------------------